Best Multimeter of 2021

 Ease of Use

-"Hold", "Min", "Max" functions are also quite handy when diagnosing circuits, something the Fluke 117 and the AstroAI 6000 both have.
-With the exception of the INNOVA 3320 and the Etekcity MSR-C600, most of the products have a backlight.
+"Hold", "Min", "Max" functions are also quite handy when diagnosing circuits, something the Fluke 117, the KAIWEETS HT118A, and the AstroAI 6000 all have.
+Except for the INNOVA 3320 and the Etekcity MSR-C600, most of the products have a backlight.

 While most of these devices also include a kickstand, we like that the AstroAI 6000 has a magnetic hanging strap as well.
 The Fluke 117 has this too, but is sold separately.
 However, we do like the integrated probe holders on the Fluke 117, which keeps the test leads nice and organized.